skip to content

 Prepayments are only necessary for single transactions over £10,000.

-Where prepayments for a single Department total over £200,000, send supporting details to Central and Research Accounting by 30 August.
+Where prepayments for a single institution total over £200,000, send supporting details to Central and Research Accounting by 30 August.

 Detailed supporting working papers must be retained for audit inspection.